Nastel/tnt4j-streams-zorka/README.md

 **NOTE:** Also see TNT4J-Streams README document chapter ['Manually installed dependencies'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#manually-installed-dependencies).

 ## Building
-   * To build the project and make release assemblies, run maven goals `clean package`
+* To build the project, run maven goals `clean package`
-   * To build the project, make release assemblies and install to local repo, run maven goals `clean install`
+* To build the project and install to local repo, run maven goals `clean install`
+* To make distributable release assemblies use one of profiles: `pack-bin` or `pack-all`:
+    * containing only binary distribution: run `mvn -P pack-bin`
+    * containing binary, source and javadoc distribution: run `mvn -P pack-all`

 Release assemblies are built in directory `../build/tnt4j-streams-zorka`.